-SJAI is fully committed to robust implementation of child safeguarding practices and procedures.
-In this regard, the Board of SJAI appointed Michael Lynch, of Michael Lynch Safeguarding, as our Independent Safeguarding Lead.
-Reporting to the Board, Mr. Lynch will be responsible for the work of the Child Protection team and ensuring SJAI has best practice Safeguarding in place.
-He will also work with our Garda Vetting Team and the Commissioner as we ensure the commitments we made as an organisation, following the Independent Review, are delivered in full.
+SJAI remains fully committed to robust implementation of child safeguarding practices and procedures.
+In this regard, the Board of SJAI appointed Michael Lynch, of Michael Lynch

+Safeguarding, as our Independent Safeguarding Lead in June 2024.
+Reporting to the Board at each Board meeting, Mr. Lynch is responsible for the work of the Child Protection team and ensuring SJAI has best practice Safeguarding in place.
+He also works with the SJAI Garda Vetting Team and the Commissioner as we work to ensure the commitments we made as an organisation, following the Independent Review, are delivered in full.